- Overview -

 The Amotan Express

 Transportation from Thacher Winery via one of the bright green Camp Natoma busses, named the Amotan Express and the Amotan Adventure, move the camper from their normal life to a unique world where songs, laughter, and adventure intertwine for a transformational experience.
 Each day, campers participate in a variety of outdoor activities.
-Program options vary depending on camper age and include swimming, hiking, archery, arts & crafts, nature exploration, drama, music, geocaching, outdoor skills, tomahawks, games and more.
+Program options vary depending on camper age and include swimming, hiking, archery, arts & crafts, nature exploration, drama, music, geocaching, outdoor skills, hatchets, games and more.
 Campers have recreational swim time daily and attend an entertaining and interactive nightly campfire program.

 - Location -